CS-344-nilsstreedain/program5/README.txt

 - Thread 4, called the Output Thread, write this processed data to standard output as lines of exactly 80 characters.

 Example usage:
-1. Compile the program with gcc --std=gnu99 -o line_processor line_processor.c -lpthread.
+1. Compile the program with gcc --std=gnu99 -o line_processor main.c -lpthread.
 2. Run the program with ./line_processor.
 3. Provide input to the program, and it will print the processed output.